MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/python/setup.md

+---
+description: How to setup one or more Python versions in your GH Actions environment
+---
 # Setup
-> How to setup one or more Python versions in your GH Actions environment

 ## Use a single Python version